 Another issue raised regards colleague finding in the office, and that hot seating makes it more difficult to find people.
 But this premise is also based on the assumption that hot desking is implemented without a software system.
 It also assumes that it is easy to find colleagues with fixed seating, which is a prominent problem in offices with fixed seating today, especially offices with thousands of employees.

 People generally move around, in and out of meetings, back and forth from the coffee machine.
 Flowscape’s app system has a function called colleague finder, which enables employees to find their colleagues wherever they are, directly on the map with a guiding system.
 This means, that even if you have hot desking, finding colleagues in the Flowmap is still easier than before.
-Using Flowscape’s desk dongle, the employees name becomes visible on the desk when their computer is plugged in, making them easy to find, read more about the desk dongle here.
+Using Flowscape’s USB Desk Check.in Sensor, the employees name becomes visible on the desk when their computer is plugged in, making them easy to find, read more about Automatic Desk Check-in here.

 In other words, the difficulty with finding colleagues has nothing to do with using hot desking or not, instead it depends more on which type of Desk booking software you implement.